 Newman Club/Catholic Campus Ministry

 The Newman Club is a student group for Catholic students that participates in faith, service and practice.
-The Newman Club meets Tuesdays at 7:30 p.m. in BSC 258.
+The Newman Club meets Mondays at 8:00 p.m. in Hoover 114.
 Services organized by the club include:

 - Campus Mass is at 6:15 p.m Sundays when classes are in session at the Young Center Bucher Meetinghouse with music rehearsal at 5:15 p.m.

-- The Rosary is prayed on Mondays at 6:30 PM in BSC 251, the Sacred Space.
+- The Rosary is prayed on Tuesdays at 8:30 PM in the Sacred Space.

 - Weekly dinner with Fr.
-Dave and Angela meets at 5:15 on Thursdays in BSC 258.
+Dave meets at 5:15 on Thursdays in BSC 258.

 The Office of the Chaplain/Director of Religious Life welcomes a number of externally supported ministries to engage in ministry and religious activity on the campus of Elizabethtown College on behalf of religious traditions/denominations and faith-related organizations.
 Affiliates Ministers/Religious Leaders are local clergy and campus ministry workers who engage in religious ministry/activity on the Elizabethtown College campus, and although they are not paid by the College, they are a significant part of the Religious Life at Elizabethtown College.